top of page

 Pulling Arm

-The pulling muscles of our top arm are effectively the opposite of the pushing muscles in our bottom arm.
-Makes sense!
-And as mentioned earlier, our top arm is placed at maximum 110 degrees of shoulder elevation, so when it pulls, it pulls us horizontally, like a rowing motion.
+As mentioned earlier, our top arm is placed at maximum 110 degrees of shoulder elevation, so when it pulls, it pulls us horizontally, like a rowing motion.

-Now, the different grip positions do slightly change the requirements of our pulling arm by using different wrist and forearm muscles (I’ll chat about this later), but the main shoulder principles stay the same.
-The pulling muscles we need are our: biceps, middle and posterior deltoid, trapezius, rhomboids, and latissimus dorsi.
+Now, the different grip positions do slightly change the requirements of our pulling arm by engaging the wrist and forearm muscles in a different way (we’ll chat about this later), but the main shoulder principles stay the same.

 FIGURE 10, 11 AND 12, AYESHA PULLING ARM FRONT, SIDE AND BACK VIEW